 I can't stand injustice and I'm committed to the protection of human rights.
 Criminal justice and security policies are areas I'm especially interested in, so after previously studying politics and law, the MA in Public Administration and Public Policy has completed my understanding of the subject.Rachel, MA Public Administration and Public Policy

-Please note, modules may change to reflect the latest academic thinking and expertise of our staff.
+Our modules may change to reflect the latest academic thinking and expertise of our staff.

 Previous dissertation titles include:

 |Part-time (2 years)

-Fees for subsequent years are subject to confirmation.
+This is the year 1 fee.
+Fees for future years are subject to confirmation.

 For courses which are longer than one year, the tuition fees quoted are for the first year of study.
-Fees for subsequent years are subject to increase (no more than 2% each year).

-UK/EU or international fees?
-The level of fee that you will be asked to pay depends on whether you're classed as a UK/EU or international student.
+UK (home) or international fees?
+The level of fee that you will be asked to pay depends on whether you're classed as a UK (home) or international student.
+Check your fee status.

 Discover your funding options to help with tuition fees and living costs.